 Our certified security professionals have multiple years of experience helping organizations implement NIST and Risk Management Framework (RMF) requirements.
 We can quickly navigate through the NIST controls and develop a cost-effective implementation plan that builds on your current security posture – saving you time, freeing your critical resources up to do their job and saving you money.

-Our DFARS CDI Assessment service will ensure you meet all of the DFARS 252.204-7012 compliance requirements in approximately eight weeks:
+Our DFARS CDI Assessment service will ensure you meet all of the DFARS 252.204-7012 compliance requirements in approximately four to six weeks:

 - Controls Review Workshop: CDI location and use will be reviewed against NIST SP 800-171 controls

-- Gap Analysis report: Assess compliance beyond the Pass/Fail DFARS requirement by providing a more granular Cybersecurity Maturity Assessment Model (see below)
+- Gap Analysis: Assess compliance beyond the Pass/Fail DFARS requirement by providing a more granular Cybersecurity Maturity Assessment Model (see below)